ping-payments/ping_python_sdk/README.md

 #### Get a tenant ID

-To use the Payments API to manage the resources you need to get a tenant ID.
-A tenant ID is provided to you by Ping Payments.

-When you call the Payments API, you call it using a tenant ID.
-A tenant ID has specific permissions to resources.
+Ping Payments provides you with a tenant ID.
+The Payments API uses the tenant ID to manage available resources.

+Tenant IDs connect to resource permissions.

 **Important:** Make sure you store and access the tenant ID securely.

+Using the Payments API:

+-   Import the PaymentsAPI class
+-   Instantiate a PaymentsAPI object
-To use the Payments API, you import the PaymentsAPI class, instantiate a PaymentsAPI object, and initialize it with the appropriate tenant ID and environment.
-Here’s how:
+-   Initialize the PaymentsAPI object with the appropriate tenant ID and environment

+Detailed instructions:

-1. Import the PaymentsApi class from the Ping Python SDK module so you can call the Payments API:
+1. Import the PaymentsApi class from the Ping Python SDK module:

 ```python